A global problem!

 It could be a scam if:

-- Phishing scams.
-This a form of fraud, scammers use to get your personal information, by e-mail, or taking you to a false website.
-You will be told one or more of a number of things which may include: news that you have been a victim of fraud and must log in immediately, money has been received into your account, which needs to be confirmed, or you have received an IRS payment that needs to be confirmed without delay.
-The scammer would have an authentic looking bank letter-head, with all the details you might be familiar with.
-Check the origin of the e-mail, it will in no way be the same address as that of the bank.
+Phishing scams are a form of fraud scammers often use.
+They try to steal your personal information.
+You will be told things like: news that you have been a victim of fraud and must log in immediately, money has been received into your account, which needs to be confirmed, or you have received an IRS payment that needs to be confirmed without delay.
+The scammer would have an authentic-looking bank letter-head, with all the details you might be familiar with.
+Check the origin of the email.
+It will in no way be the same address as that of the bank.

-- Vishing scams.
-This is similar to phishing, except that you will contacted by telephone, from someone who claims to be from the bank, and tries to get your bank details from you, right down to your password and pin.
+Vishing scams are like phishing, except that you will be contacted by phone by someone who claims to be from your bank.
+He will actually try to get your bank details, like passwords and PINs, etc.

-- Smishing scams.
-This is a phishing scam by means of an SMS, which also purports to come from the bank.
-You are encouraged to divulge your personal information for one or another genuine sounding reason.
+Smishing scams are phishing scams via SMS.
+This should also look like from your bank.
+You will be manipulated to share your personal information for one or another genuine sounding reason.

-- Advance fee fraud, also known as 419 scams.
-In this fraud you are usually advised that you have inherited a fortune from a long-lost relative, who you actually have never heard of, and does not exist.
+In this fraud, you are usually advised that you have inherited a fortune from a long-lost relative, who you actually have never heard of and actually doesn’t exist.
 It may also take the form of gigantic lotto winnings, and your details are needed for the deposit into your account.
-If you did not buy a ticket, you cannot be a winner!
+If you did not buy a ticket, you wouldn’t be a winner!

-- Another 419 scam.
-You could be asked, and offered a fat commission, to make your account available to safe-keep cash, usually from a foreign source.
+You could be offered a lot of money to make your account available to safe keep cash, usually from a foreign source.
 Bear in mind that the US Federal Treasury would institute a query if millions suddenly appeared in your account, so that is one commission promise that can never hold water.
-You will also be asked to pay an upfront fee for bank charges, exchange control fees etc.
+You will also be asked to pay an upfront fee for bank charges, exchange control fees, etc.

-- Fake payment confirmation.
-If you have a business selling goods online, beware the fake payment confirmation that comes from a bank, even with an authentic letter-head.
-Be vigilant of check payments which have not cleared.
+If you have a business selling goods online, beware of the fake payment confirmation from a bank, even with an authentic letter-head.
+Be vigilant of check payments that have not cleared.
 Transfers from other banks can take up to 48 hours to show in your account.
-Do not release any goods until the payment reflects in your account, or until the check has cleared.
+Do not release any goods until the payment reflects in your account or until the check has cleared.

-- The refund scam.
-You actually see money in your account, which is usually a fake check that will bounce.
+You actually see money in your account, usually a fake check that will bounce.
 You are notified that it is an incorrect payment into your account, which you must refund into an account detailed in the message.
 Do not take the bait.
-If there has been a mix-up, the bank is able to correct it without your help.
+If there has been a mix-up, the bank can correct it without your help.

 For those in business, this scam is like a plague.
 You may get a communication, which looks entirely official and genuine, from someone pretending to be a supplier, asking you to update your banking details to their database.
 Never do it!
-Beware, this scam can originate from within your company, especially if there is someone who wants to make a quick buck by providing a list of your suppliers to criminals
+Beware, this scam can originate from your company, especially if someone wants to make a quick buck by providing a list of your suppliers to criminals.

 The banks work long and hard to protect clients’ information and money.
 Bank clients trust the bank with their money, and it is a responsibility that all banks take seriously.
 They make use of a variety of security tools and systems to keep your information and accounts safe.